Purchase Order Financing: What Exactly Is It?

 Purchase order financing, also known as PO financing, is essentially a cash advance that a company can use to fulfill its purchase orders.
 With this type of financing, a lender will pay a third-party supplier up to 100% off the cost involved in producing and delivering goods to your customers.

 While you often need strong credit to get a traditional small business loan, that’s not necessarily the case with PO financing.
-Purchase order financing companies are typically willing to work with small businesses and startups that have thin or bad credit.
+Purchase order financing companies are typically willing to work with small businesses and startups with bad credit.
 These lenders tend to be more concerned about the creditworthiness of your customers, since they will be repaying much of the loan.

 Recommended: Typical Small Business Loan Fees